 We are born, go to school, get a job, find a partner, have kids, buy a house, work, consume, and pay taxes until we die.
 Is this all there is to life?
 Richard Bach presents us with interesting alternative views in this inspiring tale called Illusions.

-The story is an easy to read account of the narrator’s (Richard) experiences after meeting Donald Shimoda who is the reluctant Messiah.
+The story is an easy-to-read account of the narrator’s (Richard) experiences after meeting Donald Shimoda who is the reluctant Messiah.
 Donald is himself searching for answers to his ‘final’ questions, and yet he has a wealth of information and experience to share with Richard about the illusions of reality.
 One of the main lessons that Donald imparts throughout the book is how we always have choices available to us.

 Quote: “We choose, ourselves, to be hurt or not to be hurt, no matter what.
 Us who decides.
 Nobody else.”

-Life is made up of choices and that it is our choices that create the circumstances and therefore the outcomes of our lives.
+Life is made up of choices and it is our choices that create the circumstances and therefore the outcomes of our lives.
 Many people don’t realize that even being happy, sad, hurt, or fearful are just choices that we are making, albeit, probably on a subconscious level.
 This is where the importance of our thoughts comes into the picture.
-By becoming more consciously aware (or mindful) of our thoughts, more of the time, we are able to direct our thoughts, and subsequent feelings and actions to creating the life we desire.
+By becoming more consciously aware (or mindful) of our thoughts, more of the time, we are able to direct our thoughts and subsequent feelings and actions to create the life we desire.
 This is basically just the ‘Law of Attraction’ at work in our lives as we can use it to manifest the life we desire for ourselves.

 Quote: “Learning is finding out what you already know.
 Doing is demonstrating that you know it.
 Teaching is reminding others that they know just as well as you.
 You are all learners, doers, and teachers.”

-The Reluctant Messiah, Donald, is a man who has advanced enough though many lifetimes of spiritual seeking to finally be at peace with himself and the process of life.
+The Reluctant Messiah, Donald, is a man who has advanced enough through many lifetimes of spiritual seeking to finally be at peace with himself and the process of life.
 He sees life for what it is- an illusion or manifestation of our beliefs that is malleable to our wishes.

 By the time he meets Richard, Donald has given up his position of being a Messiah as he became disillusioned with people only wanting the show-biz aspects of miracles and they were not interested in the deeper meanings of his teachings.